May 5, 2023

 Hold GDPR training for the sales team to:

 What third parties do you share data with?
 How do they use it?
 What are their GDPR policies?

-If you’re a digital marketer in an agency as opposed to in-house, you are likely one of those third parties who handles many companies’ databases.
+If you’re a digital marketer in an agency (as opposed to in-house), you are likely one of those third parties who handles many companies’ databases.
 You may, for example, have clients who share with you documents, Excel files, CRM access or website CMS access that shows you their customers’ personal data.

 Audit your dealings and levels of access for each client, and where you find you have access to personal data:

 Being GDPR-compliant will help ensure you’re able to respond to data access requests in a timely and appropriate manner.
 Remember, one of the key principles of GDPR is that you make reasonable use of personal data, and customers may query you about this.